Duum/CS682/hw4/README.md

 Results
 -------

+NOTE:

-NOTE: All the images below use the same parameters metioned above.
-However, the parameters should be tuned for each image seperately.
+1. All the images below use the same parameters metioned above.
+However, the parameters should be tuned for each image seperately in practice.
+2. All the operations are done is full resultion (1600*1200), results are shown in 800*600

 | 4017 |
 |:----:|